rdeioris/glTFRuntime-docs/AssetUserData.md

 # Example for adding uri to each Texture

 * Create a Blueprint Class inheriting from glTFRuntimeAssetUserData
+* Add a Uri string variable to the Blueprint class (it will contain the uri of the texture)
 * Override the FillAssetUserData with the following content:

 ![FillAssetUserData](Docs/Screenshots/AssetUserData.png?raw=true "FillAssetUserData")

+Note the initial check about the asset type

+* Finally, in the LoaderConfig (like in glTFLoadAssetFromFilename) add the previously created Blueprint class to the array of "Asset User Data Classes"